adilmas13/ng-scripter/projects/angular-script-loader/README.md

 # AngularScriptLoader

-A An Angular library that helps in loading js script on demand.
+An Angular library that helps in loading js script on demand.